You enter a

 credits: design and font inspired by Seth Able's LoRD, some images converted to ANSI using ManyTools, original drawing of me by anonymous.

-last updated on twenty two october, two thousand twenty five.
+last updated on eleven may, two thousand twenty six.